hyperflask/hyperflask-docs/docs/why.md

 ## Acknowledgments

-Special acknowlegment to the work of []() (Flask, Jinja, ...).
+Special acknowlegment to Flask and Jinja.
 Great libraries, very well designed, extensible.
 Really excellent work.

 Hyperflask is also inspired by many:

- - [Ruby on Rails](https://rubyonrails.org/) because of their backend-first, one man framework philosophy
  - [Astro](https://astro.build) for their page format, component islands and static content-first approach
  - [Jekyll](https://jekyllrb.com) for their content collections
  - [htmx](https://htmx.org/) for allowing to build web sites with minimal custom js
+ - [Ruby on Rails](https://rubyonrails.org/) because of their backend-first, one man framework philosophy
  - [Laravel](https://laravel.com/) for the everything included approach
  - [Next.js](https://nextjs.org/) for some features
  - and many other open source projects